-- d.
-There is prohibited material on the envelope. - e.
-Addressee information is missing that could cause the letter to be undeliverable and so returned to the jail. - f.
-It is a manila envelope whose addressee does not meet the criteria for being legal or official mail or being a program-related certificate or diploma. - g.
+- g.
 They have reason to believe the envelope should be opened for a legitimate reason. - J-5.
 Opening and Inspecting Contents of Outgoing Mail.
-Mail handling staff will not open and read outgoing mail unless they have a corrections supervisor's approval. - a.
-A shift supervisor may have staff screen, read, and if necessary open and inspect if deputies have some reason to believe the letter contains contraband or the letter otherwise represents a threat to the safety, security, order, or other legitimate interests of the jail.
-Exception: correspondence addressed to the Governor, Corrections Captain, Attorney General, judges, the Department of Corrections, Disability Rights Oregon, The American Civil Liberties Union (ACLU), and the inmate's attorney.
+Mail handlers will not open and read outgoing mail unless they have a supervisor's approval. - a.
+A shift supervisor may have members screen, read, and if necessary open and inspect mail when deputies have some reason to believe the letter contains contraband or the letter otherwise represents a threat to the safety, security, order, or other legitimate interests of the jail.

+Exception: Correspondence addressed to the Governor, Corrections Captain, Attorney General, judges, the Department of Corrections, Disability Rights Oregon, The American Civil Liberties Union (ACLU) or the inmate's attorney.
 If the letter is privileged/legal mail, it should be opened and inspected in the presence of the inmate who sent it.
-The authorizing shift supervisor shall submit an incident report by the end of the shift. - b.
+The authorizing shift supervisor shall submit an incident report by the end of the shift.

+- b.
 Mail handlers will notify a shift supervisor if: - 1) They suspect outgoing mail contains contraband. - 2) It may present a safety or security issue based on the addressee. - 3) They have reasonable suspicion the mail may contain other contents that are of legitimate jail interest. - J-6.
 Posting Outgoing Mail.
 Inmates will give the deputy outgoing mail.
 Outgoing mail should be processed within one business day of being received.
 Exceptions may be allowed for mail held due to violation of law or jail regulation.